swcarpentry/r-novice-gapminder/02-project-intro.md

 There are many reasons why we should *ALWAYS* avoid this:

-1. It is really hard to tell what version of your data is the original and what is the modified;
+1. It is really hard to tell which version of your data is the original and which is the modified;
 2. It gets really messy because it mixes files with various extensions together;
 3. It probably takes you a lot of time to actually find things, and relate the correct figures to the exact code that has been used to generate it;

-A good project layout will ultimately make your life easier.
+A good project layout will ultimately make your life easier:

-* It makes it easier to ensure the integrity of your data
+* It will help ensure the integrity of your data;
-* Share your code with someone else (a lab-mate, collaborator, or supervisor)
+* It makes it simpler to share your code with someone else (a lab-mate, collaborator, or supervisor);
-* Allows you to easily upload your code with your manuscript submission
+* It allows you to easily upload your code with your manuscript submission;
-* Makes it easier to pick the project back up after a break
+* It makes it easier to pick the project back up after a break.

 ### The RStudio solution